OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_backups/operations.md

 MODE="INCREMENT"
 ```

-To configure using the Sunstone GUI, click on the Virtual Machine, select the **Configuration** tab and click on the **Update VM Configuration** button:
+To configure using the Sunstone GUI, click on the virtual machine, select the **Backup** tab and click on the **Backup config** button:

 ![vm_cfg](/images/backup_vm_configuration.png)

 Sunstone will display the screen to update the VM Configuration.
-Select the **Backup** tab to update the backup configuration.

 ![vm_cfg_tab](/images/backup_vm_configuration_tab.png)